hyundai-robotics/doc-hi6-operation/book.md

 The manipulator information \(mass, center of mass, inertia of each link\) is registered in the controller.
 However, as a tool will be used after being attached to the front end of the robot when necessary, the tool information should be inputted.
 The information on the tool physical properties includes tool mass \(kg\), center position, and inertia that are necessary to safely use the robot.

-If the CAD data contains the physical properties information of the tool, you can directly input the tool mass, center position, and inertia by touching the \[system\] button &gt; \[3: Robot Parameter &gt; 1: Tool Data\] menu of the job program.
+If the CAD data contains the physical properties information of the tool, you can directly input the tool mass, center position, and inertia by touching the `[system]` button  - `[3: Robot Parameter  - 1: Tool Data]` menu of the job program.

 ![](../../_assets/tp630/robot-tool_1_eng.png)